xuhdev/poorconn/docs/tutorial.rst

    AttributeError: 'socket' object attribute 'send' is read-only

 This is why we provide :func:`make_socket_patchable`.
 This function first detects whether pertinent methods (such as :meth:`~socket.socket.send`) of an object are patchable.
-If yes, it does nothing and returns the object.
+If yes, it does nothing and returns the object itself.
 If not, it would detach the underlying C socket object and attach it to a newly created :class:`PatchableSocket` object.
 A :class:`PatchableSocket` object is almost the same as a :class:`socket.socket` object, except that all pertinent methods are made patchable.
 Therefore, it is recommended to always call :func:`make_socket_patchable` before calling any simulation functions.